 Placemaking is not a new idea

-The concepts behind Placemaking originated in the 1960s, when visionaries like Jane Jacobs and William H. Whyte (who was the editor of Fortune Magazina that got Jacobs to write Death and Life of Great American Cities) offered groundbreaking ideas about designing cities that catered to people, not just to cars and shopping centers.
+The concepts behind Placemaking got traction in the 1960s, when visionaries like Jane Jacobs and William H. Whyte (who was Jacobs’ Fortune Magazine editor that got her to write Death and Life of Great American Cities) offered groundbreaking ideas about designing cities that catered to people, not just to cars and shopping centers.
 Their work focused on the importance of lively neighborhoods and inviting public spaces.
 Jane Jacobs advocated citizen ownership of streets through the now-famous idea of “eyes on the street.”
 Holly Whyte emphasized essential elements for creating social life in public spaces.

 Applying the wisdom of Jacobs, Whyte, and others, PPS gradually developed a comprehensive Placemaking approach for helping communities make better public spaces beginning in 1975.
 The term can be heard in many settings–not only by citizens committed to grassroots community improvement but by planners and developers who use it as a fashionable “brand” that implies authenticity and quality even when their projects don’t always live up to that promise.
-But using “Placemaking” to label a process that really isn’t rooted in public participation or result in lively, genuine communities dilutes the true value of this powerful philosophy.
+But using “Placemaking” to label a process that really isn’t rooted in public participation or result in lively, genuine communities dilutes the potential value.